 Institute of Child Nutrition.
 (2017).
-Orientation to school nutrition management: Workplace safety and emergency preparedness participant's workbook.
+Orientation to school nutrition management: Workplace safety and emergency preparedness instructor's manual.
 University, MS: Author.

 The photographs and images in this document may be owned by third parties and used by The University of Mississippi under a licensing agreement.
 The University cannot, therefore, grant permission to use these images.